technofocus-pte/cpltextndregionaldepth/Lab 1C/Lab 1C.md

     anterior: sea educado e itere, itere, itere.
 Introduzca el siguiente mensaje para modificar el análisis de mercado:

-    **That analysis was great.
+    ++That analysis was great.
 However, I'm also interested in including data on the toy industry, including market share and consumer feedback.
 Please amend your prior analysis to include this information.
-Thanks**.
+Thanks.++

     ![](./media/image9.png)